peadar2k9/CDDLabs/README.md

 # CDDLabs
-Labs by Peter Cronin for Distriuted and Concurrent Device Development.
+Labs by Peter Cronin for Distributed and Concurrent Device Development.